Currency:USD $

 3. Removed Talents and New Additions

-• Some previously significant talents, like Astral Smoulder and Stellar Flare, have been removed.
-However, new talents ensure no major loss in damage output.
-Celestial Fire can further enhance damage from Moonfire, Sunfire, and Shooting Stars, even if dispelled.
+• Astral Smoulder and Stellar Flare were removed.
+New talents cover the gap: Celestial Fire enhances damage from Moonfire, Sunfire, and Shooting Stars, even if those effects are dispelled.

 Apex Talents